 So What Did COPA Say Officer French Did Wrong?

-• As noted in the COPA summary, the manner in which Officer French came to be in proximity to the stop of the “unknown male subject” was unexpected.
-Given Officer French’s level of inexperience and likely first-time assistance in a search warrant, her delay in starting her BWC was most likely an oversight, and not deliberate misconduct.
+- As noted in the COPA summary, the manner in which Officer French came to be in proximity to the stop of the “unknown male subject” was unexpected.
+Given Officer French’s level of inexperience, and her likely first-time assistance in a search warrant, her delay in starting her BWC was most likely an oversight, and not deliberate misconduct.

 Secure 1776 contends COPA should not have recommended any sustained finding against Officer French for Officer Donnelly’s failure to complete an ISR.
 As such that would leave only a need for a penalty recommendation relative to the timeliness of Officer French’s BWC activation that night.
 Based upon the totality of the circumstances, had Officer French not have been murdered, the matter could have been resolved with a reprimand.
 Such would have been an appropriate recommendation for any probationary officer with no disciplinary history – who was still alive at the time any approved penalty was to be implemented.